Camotely/Kickstart/README.md

 `BOOTLOADER_PASS` is the ***OPTIONAL*** password protection for grub.

 ## `fedora.ks`
 My current work-in-progress Kickstart file.
+This will automate the installation of my system, to include things like full-disk encryption and package installation.
+This will also run standalone bash scripts in the `scripts` folder as a post-installation task.
+This is done to keep things modular and the Kickstart file clean.

 # Requirements:
 * Webserver with Python 3.5+ to host the Kickstart file.